What is the Historic Ridge Route?

 The news media incorrectly refers to the entire Ridge Route as the Grapevine.

 There have been (3) Ridge Route highways.
-The 1915 highway which is the focus of this web site; the 1933 three-lane Ridge Route Alternate Highway identified as Highway 99 (in 1947 converted to a 4-lane expressway); and today’s 8-lane I-5 freeway completed in 1970.
+The 1915 highway which is our focus; the 1933 three-lane Ridge Route Alternate Highway identified as US 99 (converted to a 4-lane expressway between 1943 and 1951); and today’s 8-lane I-5 freeway completed in 1970.
 The Ridge Route Alternate was severed with the construction of Pyramid Dam.